coryshain/cdr/docs/source/introduction.rst

 In many real world time series, events trigger "ripples" in a dependent variable that unfold slowly and overlap in time (temporal diffusion).
 Recovering the underlying dynamics of temporally diffuse effects is challenging when events and/or responses occur at irregular intervals.
-Continuous-time deconvolutional regression (CDR) is a regression technique for time series that directly models temporal diffusion of effects (Shain & Schuler, 2018, 2021) as a funtion of continuous time.
+Continuous-time deconvolutional regression (CDR) is a regression technique for time series that directly models temporal diffusion of effects (Shain & Schuler, 2018, 2021).
-CDR recasts the streams of independent and dependent variables as `signals` and learns continuous-time impulse response functions (IRFs) that mediate between them.
+CDR uses machine learning to estimate continuous-time impulse response functions (IRFs) that mediate between predictors (event properties) and responses.
 Given data and a model template specifying the functional form(s) of the IRF kernel(s), CDR finds IRF parameters that optimize some objective function.
 This approach can be generalized to account for non-stationary, non-linear, non-additive, and context-dependent response functions by implementing the IRF as a deep neural network (Shain, 2021).